Connect your family through art

-Here’s what we’ll be exploring each week:
+Here’s what we’ll be exploring through the Art Spark course:

-Week One: Exploring Paint
+Part One: Exploring Paint

 * We’ll begin by exploring colourful process art using paint.
 Projects to choose from include experiments using watercolors with salt, rice, plastic wrap, tissue paper, glue, pipettes, and even making your own paint.
 The projects are fun and include sensory, messy play and science explorations.
 They’re good for indoors or outdoors, so you can join in whatever the weather.